OmarGadalla/Udacity_Landing_Page_Project/README.md

 # Documentation

-I depended mainly on W3schools & MDN web docs
+I depended mainly on W3schools & MDN web docs.
 I didn't know how to make a dropdown list so I studied an approach on W3schools and implemented it for small screen displays.

 # Usage